briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

  Name           | Role                   | Term
 ----------------|------------------------|-------------------------------------------------------------------------------------
 Terry Rounds    | Chair                  | <small>Appointed by Mayor to a three-year term ending Dec 31, 2027</small>
-Robert Weitzel  | Secretary              | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
+Robert Weitzel  | Secretary              | <small>Appointed by Mayor to a three-year term ending Dec 31, 2028</small>
-Nancy Rogoff    | Council Representative | <small>Appointed by Council president to a one-year term ending Dec 31, 2025</small>
+Brian Drum      | Council Representative | <small>Appointed by Council president to a one-year term ending Dec 31, 2026</small>
 Ben Himes       | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2027</small>
 Edward Wells    | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2026</small>
 Gary Nelson     | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>